Paris police use tear gas, water cannon on 'yellow vest' protests anniversary

-PARIS (Reuters) - French police used a water cannon and fired tear gas in Paris on Saturday to drive back protesters marking the first anniversary of anti-government “yellow vest” demonstrations.
+PARIS (Reuters) - French police fired water cannon and fired tear gas in Paris on Saturday to drive back protesters marking the first anniversary of anti-government “yellow vest” demonstrations.

-On the Place d’Italie in the south of the city, demonstrators, many clad in black and hiding their faces, vandalized an HSBC bank branch.
+Demonstrators, many clad in black and hiding their faces, vandalized an HSBC bank branch at the Place d’Italie.
 They set trash bins on fire and hurled cobblestones and bottles at riot police while building barricades.

-Two cars were overturned, a scooter and car were on fire and police responded with tear gas and a water cannon.
+Several cars were set ablaze.
+Police responded with tear gas and a water cannon.

+Paris police prefect Didier Lallement canceled permission for a scheduled demonstration in view of the violence.

+“Our response will be very firm.
+All those who are hiding their face, all those who are throwing stones are going to be called in for questioning,” he told a news conference.

-Earlier, clashes broke out between demonstrators and police near the Porte de Champerret, close to the Arc de Triomphe, as protesters were preparing to march across town towards Gare d’Austerlitz.
+Earlier, clashes broke out between demonstrators and police near the Porte de Champerret, close to the Arc de Triomphe, as protesters were preparing to march across town toward Gare d’Austerlitz.

 Police also intervened to prevent a few hundred demonstrators from occupying the Paris ring road.

-The so-called yellow vest protests, named for the high-visibility jackets worn by demonstrators, erupted in November 2018 over fuel price hikes and the high cost of living.
+The yellow vest protests, named for the high-visibility jackets worn by demonstrators, erupted in November 2018 over fuel price hikes and the high cost of living.
 The demonstrations spiraled into a broader movement against President Emmanuel Macron and his economic reforms.

-The protests lost strength in recent months, going from tens of thousands of participants to just a few thousand, but the movement’s leaders called for people to turn out on Saturday to mark the first anniversary.
+The protests have lost strength in recent months, going from tens of thousands of participants to just a few thousand, but the movement’s leaders called for people to turn out on Saturday to mark the first anniversary.

 At its peak in late 2018, the movement grew to up to 300,000 people.